The customer is not always king

 Many people, however, take offense to the intervention of service staff if it is deemed inappropriate.
 "Customers who are referred to rules often feel that their self-image is threatened," explained Alavi.

 "Although the customer is probably the most important component in the service process, it has not yet been investigated how service employees can implement company rules in order to integrate the customer and provide a satisfactory service," said Habel, explaining the motivation for the study.

-The researchers conducted two large-scale field studies, in which they examined customers' reaction to actual enforcement of a service rule.
+The researchers investigated how people perceive corrective behavior of service employees.
 More than 6,800 people participated in the study.
 They were given descriptions of various scenarios in which service employees interact with customers in a hotel.
 Participants were expected to imagine themselves in the respective situation and use a questionnaire to indicate how they felt about the employee's behavior.

 Empathy instead of aggression

 According to the study, it is crucial that service staff explain why they are enforcing a rule.
 It is also important to the customers that employees express empathy and understanding for their situation and personhood.
 A raised voice or an aggressive approach will not be well received.
 "An inexperienced service employee easily commits the mistake of threatening a customer's self-image by enforcing rules in the wrong way," said Alavi.
 "This must be avoided."

 Another conclusion of the study: high-quality service needs rules enforcement.
 This is because customers who behave correctly express greater customer satisfaction and brand loyalty.